Are you sick of Forbes appearing in search results?

 I’d also argue that the Forbes affiliate content is “independent of a host site’s main purpose or produced without close oversight”:

-• When you’re making this much money, you stop asking questions.
-There’s no way that the Forbes editorial team is putting the breaks on anything when there’s hundreds of millions to be made every year.
+- When you’re making this much money, you stop asking questions.
+There’s no way that the Forbes editorial team is putting the brakes on anything when there’s hundreds of millions to be made every year.

 But maybe the Forbes Marketplace team is doing the right thing on their own?
 Real experts and great content?